 Your verbs power your sentences.
 They drive your thinking forward and direct the reader.
-When you select the right verb, you get to the heart of your sentence and to the heart of your meaning.
+When you select the right verb, you find the heart of your sentence and get to the heart of your meaning.
 Pick out strong verbs to hammer home what you want to say.

 BEFORE: The new office has grown turnover quickly.

-AFTER: Turnover in the new office has doubled in the last 6 months.
+AFTER: We doubled turnover in the new office in the last 6 months.